EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 contain a list of paths to these files, where the items of this list refer to the data files with the same index of the according option.
 This parameter can also be omitted, in this case for each data file a metadata file is assumed with the same path, but with an `.xml` extension.
-When inserting rasdaman datasets, this parameter is mandatory, since the metadata cannot be retrieved from within the rasdaman database.
+When inserting datasets located in a Rasdaman database, this parameter is mandatory, since the metadata cannot be retrieved from within the rasdaman database and must be locally accessible.

 For each dataset a coverage ID can be specified with the ``--coverage-id`` parameter.
 As with the ``--metadata-file`` option, the items of the list refer